lupin72/piergorelli.com/src/content/blog/post-1.md

 ---

-## 7. Typography is a game-changer
+## 7. Typography: more than just text

 Typography is not just about readability—it’s about vertical rhythm, personality, and a crucial decorative element.